 ITPV is a means of watching TV that uses your Internet connection instead of a cable or satellite provider.
 It stands for “Internet protocol television.”
-You have probably already heard of VoIP, which means “voice over Internet protocol.”
+You have probably already heard of VoIP, which means “voice over Internet protocol”, reference What is a VoIP Phone and how it works?
+[FAQs and Samples].
 Essentially, IPTV is very much the same but involves how you watch TV.

 When thinking about IPTV, you might consider streaming services like Netflix, Hulu or Amazon Prime Video.
 These are a few examples of the services.
 Unlike a regular cable or satellite TV subscription, IPTV can be used on multiple TVs in a home.

 Another difference is that with IPTV, you can choose a show you want to watch anywhere and at any time.
 It isn’t like cable or satellite TV, where a specific show is airing at a certain time and you can’t simply pick whatever you want to watch during that time frame.

 IPTV is not like channel surfing as you know it through traditional means.
 Instead, it is more like browsing the Internet due to an Internet connection being the only requirement for watching TV.
 It works by a viewer clicking on their choice of a TV show or movie, requesting it through a video that is delivered through a variety of servers and delivered over the Internet.